 There are basically two types of bamboo.
 Running bamboo is the type you have been warned about that can take over your entire yard (and the next one) in a pretty darn short time, turning it into a tropical jungle.
 But with some tricks, you can grow it!

-Clumping bamboo is more well contained, and while it still spreads underground, it is much slower and controlled.
-This is a better choice for the casual gardener, or those with limited space but who still want to enjoy the beauty of graceful bamboo.
+Clumping bamboo is a more well contained type of bamboo, and while it still spreads underground, it is much slower and controlled.
+This is a better choice for the casual gardener, or those with limited space but who still want to know how to plant and grow bamboo.
+Photo by ‘Adam Robinson Design’.

 - Both types of bamboo have tropical varieties meant for warmer climates, and mountainous varieties hardy down to -15 degrees or more.
 Check your nursery tag.